This post is available in: English, there may also be a subsite in your language, see "Subsites" in the top menu.

 Change over ages

 We have always recognised that there is no precise age below which self-report measures become unreliable.
 Similarly, there is no definite age in the teens when adult measures become more appropriate than ones specially designed for teens.
 In fact we feel sure that there is great individual variation in appropriateness, so what is best for one 18 year old may not be best for another and what is usable for one 11 year old may not be usable for another.
 We need much more empirical exploration of these issues.
+See FAQ and background document for a bit more on this and there will be more when Emily’s first YP-CORE paper comes out, see below and sign up to the CORE Email list to know when that does come out.

 The quick method if all items were completed is as for the CORE-10: add together the item scores to get the “Clinical Score”.
 We recommend pro-rating if only one item has been omitted but not if more have been omitted.
 Pro-rating means you add together the item scores, then divide by the number of questions completed, i.e. 9, to get the mean score, then multiply by 10 to get the Clinical Score.
 As that gets you numbers like 5.333333333… , or 7.55555… it really only makes sense to quote to one decimal place: 5.3 and 7.6.